Ponnur Malai Jain temple

 Ponnur Malai Jain temple is an ancient Jain pilgrimage center located in Ponnur Hills in Tiruvannamalai district of Tamil Nadu in India.

 History

 Ponnur Hill marks the place of birth for Jain Acharya Kundakunda.
 According to Jain beliefs, he visited Videha Kshetra and ascended to Heaven from here.
+The association of Ponnurmalai with Kundakunda belongs to the religious tradition of the Tamil Jain community.
+The hill continues to be revered as a place associated with his meditation and ascetic practice.